la2050/archive/_projects/2016/locally-grown-art-a-series-featuring-la-artists-in-performance-movement-talk-music-family-fun.md

 project_impact: >-
   ["Arts establishments","Employment in the creative industries","Jobs per capita"]
+project_proposal_impact:
+  - Arts establishments
+  - Employment in the creative industries
+  - Jobs per capita
+project_proposal_description: >-
+  We believe in the power of arts and culture to transform communities.
+Our pilot cultural series is built on the creative capital of LA’s east side neighborhoods and will highlight local artists from diverse disciplines, compensate them for their time and talents and offer space for rehearsal and creative work at reduced rates.
+Through five key focuses — talk, music, performance, movement and family — we will bring the community together to learn, create and discover together.
+project_areas:
+  - Central LA
+  - County of Los Angeles
+  - City of Los Angeles
 project_proposal_best_place: >-
   SIJCC’s new cultural series will value artists and creatives who live and work in Los Angeles and share our mission of redefining rituals, collaboration and